nethacker/text-summarization-llm-app/README.md

 # Text Summarization LLM APP
 * **License: (Apache 2.0), Copyright (C) 2024, Author Phil Chen (nethacker)**
-  * The author of this repository is not liable for damages or losses arising from your use or inability to use the code.
+  * This is a example application the author of this repository is not liable for damages or losses arising from your use or inability to use the code.

 ## Description